 The Code also has a companion Guide that provides a framework on how to deal with departures from best practice.

-All researchers associated with the University must conduct their research in a manner consistent with the general principles outlined in the Code and conduct their research in compliance with other legal or regulatory requirements and any University procedures or guidelines relevant to their field of research.
+All researchers associated with the University must conduct their research in a manner consistent with the principles & responsibilities outlined in the Code and conduct their research in compliance with other legal or regulatory requirements and any University procedures or guidelines relevant to their field of research.

 Compliance with the principles outlined in the Code is a requirement for the receipt of funding from the Australian Research Council and the National Health and Medical Research Council.
 For funding received from the United States Public Health Services (PHS) compliance with the PHS Policies on Research Misconduct 42CFR Part 93 is also required.

-- Australian Code for the Responsible Conduct of Research - Overview
+- Australian Code for the Care & Use of Animals for Scientific Purposes

 - Australian Research Integrity Committee

 The Australian Research Integrity Committee (ARIC) is jointly established by the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).

 The ARIC provides a review system of institutional processes to respond to allegations of a breach of the Code.
 This system is intended to ensure that institutions investigate such allegations and observe proper process in doing so.
 The ARIC contributes to quality assurance and public confidence regarding the integrity of Australia's research effort.

 Specifically, the ARC and the NHMRC jointly administer the ARIC to:

 - Review the process by which a nominated institution has managed an allegation of a breach of the Code;